|

 The Eurocorps was created in 1992 and comprises military contributions

-and Spain.
-The Headquarters is located in Strasbourg (France).
+Luxembourg and Spain.
+The Headquarters is located in Strasbourg

-Austria, Canada, Greece, Italy, Poland and Turkey have military
+(France).
+Austria, Canada, Greece, Italy, Poland and Turkey have

-The Commander Eurocorps (COMEC) is a lieutenant general (3 stars).
-The
+The Commander Eurocorps (COMEC) is a Lieutenant General (3 stars).

-Deputy Commander (DCOM) is a major general (2 stars).
-The staff is
+The Deputy Commander (DCOM) is a Major General (2 stars).
+The staff

 The posts of Commanding General, DCOM and the other general officers